These transparent face masks could make our interactions a little less awkward

 If you’re looking for a face mask, options abound.
-But whether it’s leopard print, splashed with your team’s logo, or the standard blue medical variety, all of these opaque masks have one problem in common: they cover half of your facial expressions.
+But whether it’s leopard print, splashed with your team’s logo, or the standard blue medical variety, all of these opaque masks have one problem in common: They cover half of your facial expressions.
 They’re challenging for the deaf community, not great for babies’ development, and can be dehumanizing.

 The Swiss Federal Institute of Technology Lausanne (EPFL) decided to do something about that.
 In partnership with Swiss Materials Lab EMPA, they’ve created a transparent, bio-based, and degradable surgical mask.
 It’s not just a concept.
-Their new start up, called HMCARE, secured $1 million in seed funding, and the masks will be brought to market in early 2021.
+Their new startup, called HMCARE, secured $1 million in seed funding, and the masks will be brought to market in early 2021.

 This isn’t the first time a transparent mask has been designed, but previous iterations were either flawed in execution or weren’t ready to be produced at scale.
 Take the well-intentioned fabric masks with a plastic window over the mouth.
 The plastic itself isn’t breathable—not something I’d want to try smiling behind on an 80-degree summer day.
 And, for the deaf community, it can still make reading lips difficult because of potential glare and because the surrounding fabric covers movement in the jaw and throat that indicates various sounds.
 And while there has been a mask made out of bacterial cellulose, it’s currently just a prototype and hasn’t been certified.